 - Allocation of all parental responsibilities

-- In-depth breakdown of all bills each parent must pay for the child, not including child support payments (i.e. medical bills, tuition payments, extracurricular activities payments, etc)
+- An in-depth breakdown of all bills each parent must pay for the child, not including child support payments (i.e. medical bills, tuition payments, extracurricular activities payments, etc)

 - School-related matters such as attendance, academic clubs, school trips